charm-13/petcafe/docs/peer_review_response.md

 #### Users
 /users/{user_id}/delete
 1. _I'm not sure you want to have this endpoint.
 It leaves the door open for a malicious user to iterate over id's and start deleting users.
 IF you do want to keep this functionality, then I'd suggest making your user id's in `/users/create` generate id's that are more unique and harder to guess._
 <br>We do want to keep this functionality.
-We implemented user authentication (users will have to sign up/in with an email, username, and password).
-This endpoint is fixed to account for this possibility.
+We implemented supabase user authentication, so this endpoint is fixed to account for the possibility of malicious users.

 /users/{user_id}/creatures/{creature_id}/feed/{treat_sku}
 1. _This endpoint is vulnerable to idempotency issues.
 Consider requiring the client to pass in a unique transaction id with each call and then check if that call has already been made before making any changes to data._